 I need information about...

 A splenectomy does not cure CLL.
 But it may help improve blood counts and relieve pressure and discomfort from an enlarged spleen.
-Your doctor may recommend that you have a splenectomy if you have CLL and have 1 or both of these problems:
+Your doctor may advise that you have a splenectomy to treat CLL if you have one or both of these problems:

-Your spleen is removing too many red blood cells and platelets from circulation.
-It's your spleen's job to remove worn-out blood cells, but the leukemia can make your spleen overactive.
+Your spleen is removing too many red blood cells and platelets from your blood.
+It's your spleen's job to remove worn-out blood cells, but leukemia can make your spleen overactive.
 A splenectomy can help raise your red blood cell and platelet counts.

-A surgeon performs a splenectomy in a hospital.
-Before your surgery, your doctor will make sure that any infections you have are cleared up and that you have received any needed immunizations.
-You will check into the hospital the day before your surgery or early on the day of the procedure.
+A surgeon does a splenectomy in a hospital.
+Before your surgery, your doctor will make sure that you have no infections and that you have had vaccines as needed.
+You will check into the hospital the day before or early on the day of your surgery.
 You'll meet with your surgeon and an anesthesiologist, the doctor who will handle your anesthesia.

-You will probably remain in the hospital for less than a week after your surgery.
-During this time, and after you leave the hospital, you'll need to be careful to avoid infection.
-In fact, you'll need to be careful about infections for the rest of your life.
-That's because your spleen is an organ that helps protect you against infection.
-Your doctor will probably recommend that you get vaccines to help prevent certain bacterial infections.
+After the surgery, you'll need to be careful to avoid infection.
+You’ll need to be careful about infections for the rest of your life.
+That's because your spleen is an organ that helps protect you against some types of infection.
+Your doctor will likely advise that you get vaccines to help prevent certain bacterial infections.
 He or she will give you more information.

-Copyright © 2015 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR